rdentato/tst/tutorial/tutorial.md

 ```
 Which contains a clear indication on what the test was about.

-## Structuring tests
+## Structuring tests using `tstcase`

 Within a test run, which is supposed to cover a logically meaniful scenario, you
 may want to define multiple *test cases* whose checks are tightely related.

 The usefulness of `tstcase` is that it collects partial results and will allow you
-to focus on sets of tests rather than having to consider all the tests at once.
+to focus on groups of tests rather than having to consider all the tests at once.

 For example, let's write a full test run for a more complete version of the factorial: